tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

         "deviceId": 1
     }

-In response you will receive operationId.
+In response you will receive operationId and lastStateChangedDate.
 The unlocking operation usually takes up to 3 seconds.
 When lock has auto pull spring enabled then unlocking lock will perform pull operation.

 .. note::
     When lock has auto pull spring enabled it will also perform pull spring within unlock command.